digitranslab/jumpstart/docs/versioned_docs/version-2.29.0/setup/ecs.md

   </div>

-4. Ensure that the PostgREST service resides within the same Virtual Private Cloud (VPC), and confirm that port 3001 is included in the security group used by the ToolJet app. **Note: Please enable public IP**
+4. Ensure that the PostgREST service resides within the same Virtual Private Cloud (VPC), and confirm that port 3001 is included in the security group used by the JumpStart app. **Note: Please enable public IP**

   <div style={{textAlign: 'center'}}>